OUR facilitates a series of workshops just for faculty each fall and spring semester. All sessions are held in Trevor Colbourn Hall, room 201.

 - Wednesday, February 6, 10:30 – 11:30 a.m.

 - Thursday, February 28, 3 – 4 p.m.

 An exploration of published undergraduate research mentoring best practices from both the faculty and student perspective

-Request Undergraduate Research Activity report
+Request an Undergraduate Research Activity Report

 The Undergraduate Research Council meets to discuss and promote the involvement of undergraduates in the ongoing activities of the UCF research community.
 At UCF, sponsored undergraduate research takes place under the direction of a faculty mentor, offering students exposure to the research lifestyle of graduate students and professional researchers in the disciplines of the hard sciences, social sciences, humanities, and fine arts.
 This intensive research opportunity enhances the undergraduate academic experience at UCF and challenges students to strengthen their critical, analytical, creative, and writing skills.
 You can find a list of the URC members here.

 CUR, founded in 1978, is a multidisciplinary organization of more than 10,000 members representing more than 700 institutions.
 The mission of the Council on Undergraduate Research is to support and promote high-quality undergraduate student-faculty collaborative research and scholarship.

 Each October, the Florida Statewide Symposium: Engagement in Undergraduate Research brings together staff and faculty from two and four-year institutions across the state of Florida to share best practices in undergraduate research mentoring and programming.

 Join us in October 2019 here at UCF!
 Registration starts in the summer.